mdang/ga-lessons/http/README.md

 Transmission Control Protocol/ Internet Protocol

+TCP/IP defines how electronic devices (like computers) should connect over the internet, and how data should be transmitted.

+TCP is responsible for breaking data down into packets and assembling them back together again.

+IP is responsible for addressing, sending, and receiving of the data packets.

 ### IP Addresses

 ### DNS and its role in the client/server relationship

+DNS is really just a big map of domain names to IP addresses

+[QUESTION: Why is this useful?]
+- Easier to remember friendly url's
+- IP Addresses change

 **Ask students for websites**
 [Demo looking up websites by IP Address]

+### Domains vs Subdomains

 ### What is HTTP and how is it different from other protocols?